 Abbey Garden Scholarships & Bursaries

-With thousands of species of exotic plants from across the globe thriving here, the Abbey Garden is an incredible place for horticultural students to gain invaluable experience.
-Garden curator Mike Nelhams is involved with various scholarships and bursaries which can help students gain placement in this prestigious botanical site.
+With thousands of exotic plants from across the globe, the Abbey Garden is an incredible place for horticultural students to gain invaluable experience.
+Garden Curator Mike Nelhams spearheads various scholarships and bursaries to help students gain placement in this prestigious botanical site.

 The Elizabeth Hess Scholarship

-The Elizabeth Hess Scholarship at Tresco Abbey Garden is sponsored by the Studley College Trust with the training and accommodation provided by the Tresco Abbey Garden.
+The Elizabeth Hess Scholarship at Tresco Abbey Garden is sponsored by the Studley College Trust, with the training and accommodation provided by the Tresco Abbey Garden.
 Unlike most academic scholarships, it offers a year’s practical training for up to three students who plan a career in botanic gardens.
-It is very valuable for those who already have a basic training and qualification in practical horticulture and are ready for the next step which will enhance their personal skills and kudos.
+It is very valuable for those with basic training and qualification in practical horticulture who are ready for the next step, which will enhance their personal skills and kudos.

-The Scholarship gives students the opportunity to live on Tresco Island for a year from September and to become one of the team of gardeners to learn and work.
-Mike Nelhams is an Associate of Honour of the Royal Horticultural Society in recognition of the high standard of the Scholarship Training in the Abbey Garden.
+The Scholarship allows students to live on Tresco Island for a year from September and to become one of the teams of gardeners to learn and work.
+Mike Nelhams is an Associate of Honour of the Royal Horticultural Society in recognition of the high standard of Scholarship Training in the Abbey Garden.
 He is also a former scholar himself.

-The closing date for applications to this scheme is 1st March annually - details and application forms can be obtained from the Scholarship via email.
+The closing date for applications to this scheme is 1st April annually - please apply using the form below.